 By: Craig Bowles

 Microsoft, Corp.
-(MSFT) is slated to report 1Q2018 earnings after the close on Thursday, October 26th.
-The earnings release is expected at approximately 4:05 p.m.
+(MSFT) is slated to report 1Q2019 earnings after the close on Wednesday, October 24th.
+The earnings release is expected a couple of minutes after 4:00 p.m.
 ET with a conference call to follow at 5:30 p.m. that is webcast through Microsoft Investor Relations.
 A member of the Dow Jones Industrial Average, Microsoft has significant market influence and the potential to impact the broader market gauges.

 Outliers & Strategy